Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

 The driver was discharged from hospital later on Saturday.

-Ms Reid said when the injured passenger got out of the car he had "blood all over his face".
+Reid said when the injured passenger got out of the car he had "blood all over his face".

 He had sought help and had been given a glass of water, she said.